Lahaul and Spiti district: Buddhist monasteries

 Kardang Monastery, is located at an elevation of 3,500 meters across the river, about 8 km from Keylong.
 Kardang is well connected by the road via the Tandi bridge which is about 14 km from Keylong.
 Built-in the 12th century, this monastery houses a large library of Buddhist literature including the main Kangyur and Tangyur scriptures.

 Tnagyud Gompa: Built during the early decade of 14th century, Tnagyud Gompa is of historical importance and belongs to the Sa-kya-pa sect.

 Kungri Gompa: This is the second oldest monastery of Spiti, and is located in Pin valley.

 Tourism

-The natural scenery and numerous Buddhist monasteries are the main tourist attractions of the region.

 The dangerous weather in Lahaul and Spiti permits visitors only between the months of June to October when the roads and villages are free of snow and the high passes (Rothang La and Kunzum La) are open.
 It is possible to access Spiti from Kinnaur (along the Sutlej) all through the year, although the road is sometimes temporarily closed by landslides or avalanches.